Kizhi Pogost: Restoration interventions and criticism on the project

 Between 1999 and 2007, a significant and complex restoration project was implemented at the Church of the Transfiguration of Our Lord on Kizhi Island.
 The project combined scientific research, engineering technologies, traditional carpentry methods, and international restoration standards and was finally finished in 2014.
 For more than ten years, specialists worked to preserve the monument and restore its structural stability, authentic architectural form, and cultural function.
 The restoration activities were built around four key principles recommended by ICOMOS and widely accepted in international practice: minimal intervention, reversibility, distinguishability, and compatibility.
 The basis for the technical specifications for the design and realization of restoration works was formed based on those principles, and they were followed at all stages.

 A comprehensive study of the monument's current state was conducted before restoration began.
 Diagnostics included 3D scanning, geodetic survey, dendrological and mycological analysis, and physical and mechanical testing of wooden elements.
 Research showed that a large part of the lower crowns and supporting structures were biologically destroyed, the spatial geometry was disrupted, and in some areas, deformations of the log house began, which was threatening the stability of the structure.

 The critical node was the octagon which is supporting the dome system.
 There were recordings of some dangerous deviations from the vertical, caused by shrinkage and the foundation's gradual destruction.
 That data became the base for making a fundamental but controversial decision: first to carry out a phased dismantling of the church, preserve suitable elements, replace the destroyed ones, and then reassemble with control and preservation of the original spatial logic.
 The dismantling process was carried out with significant precision.
 Each beam, crown, and connecting element was numbered, photographed, and entered into a digital database.
 Drawings of all units were created, and the shapes of log houses, corner joints, and the geometry of the domes were recorded.
 By that, architectural continuity was ensured during reassembly.
-Architectus used a method of a complete disassemblable restoration cycle, similar to that used in Japan when repairing temples of the Edo period.
+Architects used a method of a complete disassemblable restoration cycle, similar to that used in Japan when repairing temples of the Edo period.
 In international practice, this is considered acceptable if it is impossible to ensure stability and preserve most of the original in any other way.